-Council Regulation (EU) No. 2022/350 requires the suspension of any broadcasting licence or authorisation, transmission and distribution arrangement with those entities.
+In addition, the suspension of any broadcasting licence or authorisation, transmission and distribution arrangement with those entities is required.

 In its Frequently Asked Questions, the European Commission states, inter alia, that the aforementioned prohibition applies to any person, entity or body "exercising a commercial or professional activity that broadcasts or enables, facilitates or otherwise contributes to broadcast the content at issue".
 Furthermore, it states that the field of application of the prohibition goes beyond the mere broadcasting of TV stations and also covers the dissemination of content through other means such as a website, covering also caching services, search engines, social media or hosting service providers whose services can be used to disseminate content from the targeted entities.